Department of State Research Topics

 - Bureau for Near East

-As USAID shifted its focus along with a shift in perception regarding foreign assistance outlined by the President in 1970 and 1971, the agency re-organized to reflect the new ideas.
-Broadly, the shift was away from the post war foreign assistance ideas and needs towards those of a changing world.
+As the perception regarding foreign assistance outlined by the President in 1970 and 1971 shifted focus, the agency reorganized to reflect the new ideas.
+Broadly, the emphasis tilted away from post-war foreign assistance ideas and needs towards those of a changing world.
 There was a re-emphasis on private investment, technical assistance, and food production and population control.
-The changes also reflected a need for a combined effort by the developed nations of the world to aid the under-developed with greater input from the developing countries.
+The changes also reflected a need for a combined effort by the developed nations of the world to aid the under-developed with greater input from the developing countries themselves.